waimea-snoble/200DTD-Assesment/docs/Design.md

 ### Review of usability

-I addressed the usability implication by using Neilsen's heuristics as stated below.
+I addressed the usability implication by using Nielsen's heuristics as stated below.

 I showed visibility of system status by displaying a "thank you for signing up" message after the user signs up for a task
 ![Visibility of system status](images/visibility-system-status.png)